Colorado is a cannabis pioneer, a state where this plant thrives. Yet, it wasn’t as open to delta 8 THC as it was to high-THC cannabis.

-Unfortunately, Delta-8 THC is NOT legal in Colorado.
-The state banned Delta-8 THC from hemp extracts and products like food, dietary supplements, or cosmetics.
+Delta 8 THC is not legal in Colorado.
+The state banned this cannabinoid from hemp extracts and products like food, dietary supplements, or cosmetics.

-Colorado joined the (now extended) list of states that banned the manufacture and sale of D-8 THC products.
-Because of the state’s stance on hemp isomers, it’s best to avoid buying D-8 products at the Centennial State.
-Many people ask if they can order it online, but we recommend you avoid buying hemp-derived D-8 products in this state for now.
+Colorado joined the (now extended) list of states that banned the manufacture and sale of delta 8 THC products.
+Because of the state’s stance on hemp isomers, it’s best to avoid buying D8 products at the Centennial State.

 We believe in the power of organic hemp, which is why we’ve partnered with local licensed farmers that grow the crop with special care.
 Ordering your CBD products online, directly from the maker, has its advantages.